Updated: Jul 9

 The setup is promising and the first forty-five minutes or so of its 106 minute running time (not including the end credits) are actually okay.
-Med student Courtney (Ellen Page, she will always be Juno to me) recruits some of her fellow students (James Norton, Nina Dobrev (from CW’s The Vampire Diaries), Diego Luna (co-star of Rogue One: A Star Wars Story) and Kiersey Clemons) to assist her in a dangerous experiment.
+Med student Courtney (Elliot Page) recruits some fellow students (James Norton, Nina Dobrev (from CW’s The Vampire Diaries), Diego Luna (co-star of Rogue One: A Star Wars Story) and Kiersey Clemons) to assist her in a dangerous experiment.
 She wants them to stop her heart (or, as they call it, “flatlining”) for one minute so she can see what brain activity looks like after you die.

 When she returns from the dead, it’s like she is a whole new person.
 She sees the world in a new way, becomes the top student and effortlessly plays Debussy’s Clair de Lune after having not played piano in twelve years.
 Her response encourages the others to try flatlining as well.
 However, it is not all fun and classical music.
 Soon, they begin experiencing negative side-effects, as they each start seeing visions of people they have wronged.
 It is possible they are being haunted by their own guilt.